lstubdal/find-the-right-dog/README.md

  - let user filter in a sidebar at 'all breeds' page
  - show results of other dogbreeds that was close to users selections
  - show only 20 dogs at the time per page
+ - Update to Image tags instead of img

  Sources:
  For access to all dogbreed names: https://thedogapi.com/